Wally Pipp: New York Yankees

 On July 26, 1922, Pipp bobbled a ball during the fifth inning of a game against the St. Louis Browns.
 When the Yankees returned to the dugout, Ruth criticized Pipp's fielding.
 Pipp attacked Ruth, and the two were separated by teammates.
 Though Ruth insisted they'd "settle this after the game", Ruth and Pipp led the Yankees to a victory with their hitting, and when Pipp approached Ruth after the game, ready to fight, Ruth opted against it.
 Pipp said this resulted in reduced tension among the Yankees, to which he attributed their improved play from that point forward.
 Pipp batted .329 in 1922 and the Yankees again won the American League pennant.
 In a rematch, the Giants again defeated the Yankees in the 1922 World Series.
 Meanwhile, Pipp scouted Lou Gehrig, who was playing college baseball for Columbia University, and suggested to Miller Huggins, the Yankees' manager, that he should sign Gehrig.
 Pipp personally helped develop Gehrig after he signed.
-Pipp had a strong 1923 season, but he injured his right ankle while stepping off of a train in Boston late in the year.
+Pipp had a strong 1923 season, but injured his right ankle while stepping down from a train in Boston late in the year.
 The Yankees used Gehrig, whom they promoted from the minor leagues, to play in four games at first base replacing Pipp, before calling upon Babe Ruth to substitute at first base for the four games at the very end of the season.
 Though Huggins initially thought Pipp would not be able to play in the 1923 World Series, Pipp recovered sufficiently in time to play.
 The Yankees won the series in six games over the Giants.
 The Yankees finished in second place in the American League in 1924, and Pipp led the league with 114 RBIs and 19 triples.